Video: Cervical spine

 We’re now going to highlight this structure that you see here on the odontoid process.
 This is, then, the posterior articular facet of this structure.
 This articulates with the transverse ligament of the atlas, thereby keeping the axis and the atlas in contact.

-Now that we have covered the structures seen on the first and second vertebrae that are unique compared to the rest of the cervical vertebrae, we will look at the general structure of the remaining five cervical vertebrae that are similar in structure to one another.
+Now that we have covered the structures seen on the first and second vertebrae that are unique compared to the rest of the cervical vertebrae, we will look at the general structure of the next four cervical vertebrae that are similar in structure to one another.

 We’re going to start off with this one that you see here, highlighted in green, which is known as the transverse foramen.
 And this is an opening found on the transverse process of all the cervical vertebrae.
 The vertebral artery and vein pass through this foramen.